polkascan/py-substrate-interface/README.md

 confirmation from the node that the extrinsic is succesfully included in a block.
 The `wait_for_finalization` keyword will wait until extrinsic is finalized.
 Note this feature is only available for websocket connections.

-### Examining the ExtrinsicResult object
+### Examining the ExtrinsicReceipt object

-The `substrate.submit_extrinsic` example above returns an `ExtrinsicResult` object, which contains information about the on-chain execution of the extrinsic.
+The `substrate.submit_extrinsic` example above returns an `ExtrinsicReceipt` object, which contains information about the on-chain execution of the extrinsic.
 Because the `block_hash` is necessary to retrieve the triggered events from storage, most information is only available when `wait_for_inclusion=True` or `wait_for_finalization=True` is used when submitting an extrinsic.